-- 1. Connect the radio to the serial port of a computer using either a serial cable or the diagnostics cable. - 2.
+- Connect the radio to a TTL-to-RS232 converter. - 2.
+Connect to the serial port of a computer either through the data pins or diagnostics pins. - 3.
 Connect the radio to a power source.

 Important!: Power supply ranges and recommendations vary depending on model.
 Verify the specifications for the model prior to connecting power.